UdaySharmaUS/Sales_Analysis-/README.md

 Data Cleaning
 During this phase, we engage in various data cleaning tasks:

-1-Drop NaN values from DataFrame: Eliminate missing values to ensure data integrity.
+Drop NaN values from DataFrame: Eliminate missing values to ensure data integrity.
-2-Removing rows based on a condition: Filter out rows that don't meet specific criteria.
+Removing rows based on a condition: Filter out rows that don't meet specific criteria.
-3-Change the type of columns: Transform data types (to_numeric, to_datetime, astype) for better analysis.
+Change the type of columns: Transform data types (to_numeric, to_datetime, astype) for better analysis.
 Data Exploration
 In this phase, we pose and answer high-level business questions regarding our dataset: